 With declining numbers and limited native habitat, orange-bellied parrots are critically endangered.
 Experts estimate there are only 20 to 25 adults of this species left in the wild.

 These birds are only found around the southern coast of Australia, where they prefer to inhabit wetlands and forests.
-They migrate to Tasmania to breed and then return to Australia for the winter months.
+They breed in Tasmania and migrate north to mainland Australia for winter.

 These fierce-looking birds have a distinctive crown of feathers they raise when they feel threatened.
-The harpy eagle is one of the world’s largest species of eagles, and its talons can reach lengths of 3 to 4 in., rivaling the size of a grizzly bear’s claws.
+The harpy eagle is one of the world’s largest species of eagles.
+Their talons can reach lengths of 3 to 4 in., rivaling the size of a grizzly bear’s claws.

 Harpy eagles are remarkable hunters and can spot prey on the forest floor from hundreds of feet away.
 They primarily inhabit tropical rainforests of South and Central America, where they hunt sloths, monkeys, rodents, and other small animals.